LoganEStack/picture_book/README.md

 This project can be used to improve any novel or short story that you ever thought "needed more pictures."

+### API Key

+picture_book makes a REST API request to an AI image generator in order to produce each page's illustration.
+The file where this is handled (generate_pictures.py) is set up to call DeepAI and requires that the user enter a key for the software.
+If another image generator is preferred, the cURL command can easily be swapped out here for that of another API.

 ### Input

 The input to the project is a call to the main python file followed by a parameter